 Language Skills in Demand:

-- English: Must be at a native or near-native level.
+- English: Must be at a native or near-native level for teaching roles.

 3. Manufacturing and Engineering